 Libraries are a neutral place that welcome everyone in the community.
 Librarians need programs to engage their readers.
 All Living Room Conversations materials are a free, open-source resource.

 Living Room Conversations offer an easy to replicate format with questions for over 100 topics.
 The program can be facilitated by librarians or staff, Friends of the Library, or volunteers.

-A quick “Nuts & Bolt” slideshow answers most of your questions about getting started.
+A quick “Nuts & Bolts” slideshow answers most of your questions about getting started.

 We’ve learned a lot about best practices, and I’d like to share with you what we’ve learned, as well as encourage you to share with us and others working with libraries.
 We would love to hear your stories and what topics you would recommend—please send them to me so that we can inspire other libraries.

 - A list of libraries currently offering Living Room Conversations:

 - Nevada County, CA